hyletic/lovdtools/README.md

 ![Development Status](https://img.shields.io/pypi/status/lovdtools)

 This package aims to provide a fluent interface for acquiring variant records from the Leiden Open Variants Database (LOVD).
-Because it is so new, the `lovdtools` package is by no means feature-complete, and its API is not stable enough for production use.
+Because it is so new, the `lovd` package is by no means feature-complete, and its API is not stable enough for production use.
 That said, if you do decide to experiment with any of its client interfaces, feel free to provide feedback.

 ## Installation

-The `lovdtools` package is available on PyPI, so you can simply install it with `pip` (or your favorite drop-in):
+The `lovd` package is available on PyPI as `lovdtools`, so you can simply install it with `pip` (or your favorite drop-in):

 ```bash
 # Create a new virtual environment to avoid dependency conflicts.